Syd25/Blog-Web-App-Backend-Task/README.md

 #header.js

 #check-auth.js:
-Uses JWR where the server generates a token that certifies the user identity, and sends it to the client
+Uses JWT where the server generates a token that certifies the user identity, and sends it to the client

 # models